Target stores in at least five states receive bomb threats over Pride items

 Oklahoma City Police Department spokesperson Gary Knight said that several news outlets notified them about the emailed threats, adding that after evacuating the listed stores as a precaution, authorities didn’t find any suspicious items, according to the Post.

-South Burlington, Vt. police chief Shawn Burke said that news outlets in Vermont, New Hampshire, and New York all received the same email bomb threat over the weekend, which accused the retail chain of betraying the LGBTQ+ community, also naming the locations of four stores in the three states including South Burlington.
+In Vermont, South Burlington Police Chief Shawn Burke said that news outlets in Vermont, New Hampshire, and New York all received the same email bomb threat over the weekend, which accused the retail chain of betraying the LGBTQ+ community.
+The threat also named the locations of four stores in the three states, including South Burlington.

 “I think it had quite an impact locally,” Burke said, the Post reported.
 “It makes people a little bit uneasy to think about what’s going on.
 We’re more and more seeing this type of behavior in terms of swatting at schools locally and in terms of stores like Target [nationally].”